indiqusdocs/apiculus/docs/Administration/TrialManagement/WorkingwithSubscriptionTrials.md

 ## Creating a New Subscription Trial Programme

-To create a new subscription trial programme, click on **+ ADD NEW SUBSCRIPTION TRIAL** and enter the below-mentioned details.
+To create a new subscription trial programme, click on **+ Add New Subscription Trial** and enter the below-mentioned details.

 - **Name of the programme** - Specify the name of the subscription trial.
 - **Description** - You can add details or explanations about the subscription trial.
 - **Trial Benefit** - Discount % is offered to the account that will enrol in this particular trial programme.
--  **Duration** -This is the time of the trial programme; Admins need to specify the days.
+-  **Duration** - This is the time of the trial programme; Admins need to specify the days.

 ![Working with Subscription Trials](img/SubscriptionTrials.png)